 Every manufacturer covered by FSMA will have to comply with some parts of the law.
 Some manufacturers may have to comply with most or all of the law.
 The Preventive Controls for Human Food Rule will probably have the biggest impact on most manufacturers, and as such, is considered the backbone of FSMA.

 If you have a Hazard Analysis and Critical Control Points (HACCP) plan you are part-way to compliance with the Preventive Controls Rule, but you are NOT necessarily compliant.
 The Preventive Controls for Human Food Rule will require your HACCP Plan to be updated and enhanced.
 If you do NOT have a HACCP Plan, the MMEC strongly recommends that you put one in place immediately.
 It will serve as the backbone for your Preventive Controls Food Safety Plan.

 Implementing HACCP is an intense and time-consuming process.
 Implementing Preventive Controls is even more time-consuming.
 It is important that you start early.

-The Montana Manufacturing Extension Center with assistance from the Montana Department of Agriculture is carefully monitoring the requirements of FSMA as they come on line and are clarified, and is providing training and expertise to those food manufacturers who desire it.
-MMEC is providing PCQI classes and certification, along with HACCP training.
-Mr. Claude Smith is the Food and Process Specialist for the MMEC and he brings more than 30 years of food manufacturing experience to this important role.
-Claude is an expert on HACCP and is a FSPCA (Food Safety Preventive Controls Alliance) certified Lead Instructor in Preventive Controls for Human Food.
-Check our website for new classes as they are offered, or contact us to schedule a class.
+The Montana Manufacturing Extension Center (part of the MEP National Network), with assistance from the Montana Department of Agriculture, is carefully monitoring the requirements of FSMA as they develop and are clarified and is providing training and expertise to those food manufacturers who desire it.
+MMEC is providing PCQI classes and certification, along with HACCP and other food safety training.

 Related News and Events